fabhed/validator-endpoint/README.md

 ### `chat-ui`

-- Chat interface like ChatGPT
+- A frontend for end users to query the backend, similar to chat.openai.com Users can on the same page also specify UIDs, and search through UIDs with descriptions/tags.
+Login system via email & password, Google and Github
 - Signup & Login via Github, Google or Username/Password (Requires Auth0 setup)

 ## Planned features

-- A frontend for end users to query the backend, similar to chat.openai.com Users can on the same page also specify UIDs, and search through UIDs with descriptions/tags.
-Login system via email & password, Google and Github
 - Adding options for payment for credits.
 Payment could for example be handled with TAO or an integration with Stripe for card payments.
 - Add additional future subnetworks, ex for image and audio.
 - LangChain integration